1. Circus animals have the right to be protected and treated humanely under the Animal Welfare Act.

-- Tigers naturally fear fire but they are still forced to jump through fire hoops in some circuses.
+2. Tigers naturally fear fire, but they are still forced to jump through fire hoops in some circuses.

-- Trainers use whips, tight collars, muzzles, electric prods, bullhooks, and other painful tools of the trade to force animals to perform.
+4. Trainers use whips, tight collars, muzzles, electric prods, bullhooks and other painful tools of the trade to force animals to perform.

-- Circus animals spend an average of 26 hours in cages, during transport.
+7. On average, circuses travel about 48 weeks per year.
+And circus animals spend an average of 26 hours in cages during the transport.

-- Virtually 96 percent of a circus animal’s life is spent in chains or cages.
+8. Virtually 96% of a circus animal’s life is spent in chains or cages.

-- Repetitive and often destructive behaviors such as obsessive swaying, bobbing, chewing, sucking, weaving, rocking, and licking are common in circus animals, and are manifestations of their extreme stress and boredom.
+10. Repetitive and often destructive behaviors such as obsessive swaying, bobbing, chewing, sucking, weaving, rocking, and licking are common in circus animals.
+This behavior is manifestations of their extreme stress and boredom.